evanembry/CSPB_4502_GROUP_4/README.md

 - Data cleaning, preprocessing, and feature engineering scripts.
 - Implementation and hyperparameter tuning of Logistic Regression, Random Forest, and XGBoost classifiers.
 - Evaluation and result generation code.
+- (Please also refer to requirements.txt file if installs are needed on your machine.)